Effective date: December 7, 2023

 In accordance with the California Consumer Privacy Act legislation, compliance information and any user actions are available here: Addendum A – Special Information Regarding California Consumer Privacy Act (CCPA).

 As used in this policy:

-We gather different personal information from each of those groups of people, and may handle that personal information differently for each group, as we explain below.
+We gather different personally identifiable information and personal information from each of those groups of people, and may handle that personally identifiable information and personal information differently for each group, as we explain below.

 If you correspond with us outside of the use of the Applications through a web form, email or otherwise, we will collect and retain your correspondence like any other ordinary business correspondence, subject to the information retention policies and legal requirements applicable to us and standard in our business.

 In order to provide the Applications to teachers (including home-schooling teachers) or administrators, we receive and store the personally identifiable information you knowingly provide to us.

 As part of the registration and account setup process, we require your name, email address, school and school district affiliation, the classes and/or grades using the Applications.
 If your school or school district uses a third-party single sign-on (“SSO”) we will also have access to the personally identifiable information we describe below under “Third Party SSO Information”.
 We will also receive any feedback on student work that you may enter into the Applications.

 In order to provide the Applications, we receive and store the personally identifiable information that you as a student (or your teacher, school or school district) knowingly provide to us.